mo-hamedaziz/mp4-converter-microservices-architecture/steps.md

    4. Run `minikube start` to start a local cluster (You have to run the docker desktop (if windows) or start docker (if linux) )
    5. Install k9s: https://github.com/derailed/k9s
    6. Install python: https://www.python.org/downloads/
+2. Docker-compose:
+   1. Add the mysql container
+   2. Add phpmyadmin to administrate the authdb
-2. Auth service
+3. Auth service
    1. Navigate to the src/auth-service directory
    2. Create a virtual env in python using `python -m venv venv`
    3. Activate the virtual environment using `source ./venv/bin/activate` or `.\venv\Scripts\Activate` if you're on windows.
-   4. Create a new file called `server.py` and populate it.
+   4. Create a new file called `server.py`, and populate it.
+   5. Create a `init.sql` file to initiate the DB and it's users, and populate it.